mukrpe/aem-image-service/README.md

 # AEM Image Service

-This is project built from mvn archetype version 25.
-This project is intended to demonstrate the usage of OSGI config and services to render Asset information on the page component.
+This is project built from mvn archetype version 23.
+This project is intended to demonstrate the usage of OSGI config and services to render digital assets on the page component in a responsive grid.
 Below are the steps to build this project on local machine to use.
-Since this is generated from aem project archetype, it creates
+Since this is generated from aem project archetype, it creates the complete boiler plate for the AEM project.

 ## How to build